rust-stuco/lectures/week5/slides.md

 trait Shape {
     // <-- snip -->

-    // Default method implementation (can be overriden) fn print(&self) {
+    // Default method implementation (can be overridden) fn print(&self) {
         println!("{} has an area of {}", self.name(), self.area());
     }
 }
 ```

-* These can be overriden by any `impl Shape for MyStruct`
+* These can be overridden by any `impl Shape for MyStruct`

 ---